gio-dot/Z1-Mini/index.md

 Board can be powered on +V pin with a voltage of **max 13.2V**.
 It is possible to use 3.3V available on relative pin to power sensors etc. Maximum available current is about **200mA**.
 Voltage level on all pins is **+3.3V**.
 For 5V level a 1k to 5.1k must be added in series (not recommended, risk of damage may exist.
 Use of voltage level translator recommended).
+Z1 Mini with standard E18-MS1-PCB zigbee module can be used in most cases; where ther are issues related to distance and/or obstacles, version equipped with E18-MS1PA2-PCB amplified module, may be recommended.

 ## Where to find Z1-Mini